A Day out to Stafford Castle

 We arrive at the car park which is big enough for about 15 cars and walk around blindly for 10 minutes wondering where we pay.
 Dicky asks in the gift shop and lo and behold, it’s free.
 What is this mastery?
 Free entry to the castle AND a free car park?
 We are overjoyed and decide to take our time exploring the grounds and the castle.
 There is a circular trail around the base of the hill of the castle so we walk around there first, which is obviously unsuitable for clean trainers and open shoes.
 We scold ourselves for expecting too much, too soon of the great British weather but soldier on regardless, Molly flicking dirt into her shoes at every opportunity.

-Up to the castle.
+Up to the castle

 The trail starts to wind upwards and signs placed at different intervals indicate where the castle grounds would have been originally.
 We work our way up through the drawbridge (a valley between two mounds of grass) and up to the Keep.
 Signs inform us of incidents that have happened to the castle over the years and prove to be quite interesting reads.
 The castle was originally commissioned in 1348 by Ralph Stafford but has had it’s downfalls over the years.
-It was ordered to be torn down but Lady Isabel kept it standing and slowly it has been restored and made into the visitor centre it is today.
+It was ordered to be torn down but Lady Isabel kept it standing.
+Slowly it has been restored and made into the visitor centre it is today.

 The kids had a good run around the ruins themselves and climbed the walls peering through the gates on the windows.
 As we walked around the castle grounds we noticed the walls had different coloured stonework, probably due to the restorations.
 Finley was adamant this meant there was a secret door and proceeded to spend the next ten minutes pushing on all the different stones to find the release key!
 Such a fantastic imagination for a little one.